Written by Ben Bunting: BA(Hons), PGCert. Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 Fizzy drinks and unhealthy types of (saturated) fat used to fry foods can also be added to the list.
 In essence, if, in the past, you’ve heard that a type of food isn’t good for you, then it’s likely to have free radicals.

 On the otherside of the coin, healthy fats (unsaturated) found in eggs, seeds, nuts, fish and avocado are vital to help regulate hormones and store vitamins and minerals.

 We all know that leafy greens are good for us, and that sugary drinks are not good for us.

 There are a lot of reasons why you would want to get more antioxidants in your life; as we’ve seen above, they can bring a lot of benefits.

-If you are trying to improve your fitness or you’re going through an especially gruelling workout period, then it’ll be even more important that you get antioxidant supplements into your life as exhaustive exercise generates free radicals.
+If you are trying to improve your fitness or you’re going through an especially gruelling workout period, then it’ll be even more important that you get antioxidant dietary supplements into your life as exhaustive exercise generates free radicals.